cfusterot/scASAP/README.md

 This table contains the name of each sample and the experimental condition it belongs to.

-An example file ([template_samples.tsv)](https://github.com/cfusterot/multipipe/master/template_samples.tsv)) is included in the repository.
+An example file ([template_samples.tsv)](https://github.com/cfusterot/scASAP/master/template_samples.tsv)) is included in the repository.
 Rename it to `samples.tsv` and edit its contents.

 ### 4. Run the pipeline.

-Once the pipeline is configured and conda environments are created, the user just needs to run multipipe.
+Once the pipeline is configured and conda environments are created, the user just needs to run scASAP.

     snakemake --use-conda --use-envmodules --jobs 32